Many states already under lockdown or similar curbs | Law-Order

 *Uttar Pradesh has extended its weekend lockdown further by two more days till Thursday.

-*Odisha: A 14-day lockdown has been imposed in the entire state from May 5 till May 19.
+*Odisha is under a 14-day lockdown from May 5 till May 19.

 *Rajasthan has imposed lockdown-like restrictions till May 17.